learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 contributed to that number, but on a cheap client machine that process would be s..l...o.....w &mdash; like trying to play a PS4 game on an iPhone!

-_However_ if each client computer merely logged its actions to the server by sending requests, the management could ask that high-power machine to print out analytics in an economical and efficient fashion.
+_However_, if each client computer merely logged its actions to the server by sending requests, the management could ask that high-power machine to print out analytics in an economical and efficient fashion.
 Many businesses still have their IT architecture on this model known as "the client / server" model.